Stem Cell Treatment for ankylosing spondylitis stage 4 Advanced

 Spondyloarthritis Treatment Guidelines & Requirements

 The Regen Center UC-MSC+ Stem Cell treatment for spinal arthritis and Ankylosing spondylitis will require 10-14 days total.
-Due to the varying severity, our medical team must evaluate the patients using current medical records.
+Given the varying severity, our medical team must evaluate patients using the current medical records.
 Evaluations can be done in person or online (submitting documents online).
-After completion of the medical review, our recommendations with a detailed treatment plan will be provided, including specifics such as the exact total number of nights required and total medical costs for treatment of ankylosing spondylitis with UC-MSC+ stem cells.
+After completion of the medical review, we will provide recommendations, including a detailed treatment plan, specifying the exact number of nights required and the total medical costs for the treatment of ankylosing spondylitis with UC-MSC+ stem cells.
 Please prepare all current medical records and contact us today to begin the evaluation process.

 Published Clinical Citations